 - 3.23.
 Directly in line with the aspiration of the National Planning Policy Framework early engagement was undertaken with stakeholders.
-Discussions between ENC, the Applicants and other relevant stakeholders have been held on an ongoing basis since prior to the adoption of the North Northamptonshire Joint Core Strategy.
-Over six years of engagement has informed the development of the masterplan and planning application documentation. - 3.24.
+Discussions between East Northamptonshire Council (as was), the Applicants and other relevant stakeholders were held on an ongoing basis since prior to the adoption of the North Northamptonshire Joint Core Strategy.
+Over eight years of engagement has informed the development of the masterplan and Planning Application documentation. - 3.24.
 A Statement of Community Engagement has been prepared by Engage Planning which describes parts of this engagement such as the public exhibition of plans which was held in June 2019.
-This has been submitted as part of the planning application.
+This has been submitted as part of the Planning Application and remains unchanged.

 - 3.25.
 A Design and Access Statement has been prepared by Pegasus Design which describes the evolution of the Proposed Development arising from the engagement process.
+This has been updated to reflect progress made over the course of the Planning Application to date.

 - 3.26.
 Discussions held prior to adoption of the North Northamptonshire Joint Core Strategy and beyond this, lead to the submission of a formal request to ENC for pre-application advice in May 2019.
 This request was submitted by Bidwells and comprised a letter and various relevant plans.

 - 3.27.
 ENC undertook consultation on the pre-application request with relevant stakeholders, including statutory consultees.
 This included the following:

 - ENC Environmental Services and Protection

 - NCC Rights of Way Officer

 - NCC Lead Local Flood Authority

 - Historic England

 - The Commission for Dark Skies

 - Sport England

 - The Environment Agency

 - NCC Highways

 - Highways England

 - NCC Growth and Infrastructure

 - NCC Archaeology

 - NCC Ecology

 - The Ramblers

 - NHS England

 - Natural England

 - NCC Social Services

 - ENC Housing Strategy

 - 3.28.
 Responses were received by ENC during June to August 2019.
 A series of meetings were held to discuss matters raised by consultees including those of ENC, NCC and both Rushden and Higham Ferrers Town Councils.

 - 3.29.
 Stakeholders have had formal opportunity to comment on the emerging proposals under the EIA Scoping in 2017, pre-application discussions in 2019 and public exhibition of plans held in 2019.
-Beyond these formal opportunities there has been ongoing discussions where stakeholders have had a platform to express views to both the Applicants and to ENC.
+A formal consultation was subsequently undertaken as part of the Planning Application itself and amendments have been made as part of this updated Planning Application submission as referenced above.
+Beyond these formal opportunities there have been ongoing discussions where stakeholders have had a platform to express views to both the Applicants and to ENC.